akhmadkhasan68/akhmadkhasan68/README.md

 applications using technologies that I am interested in learning about.
 Looking for a position to develop with a company or partner that has energy and freedom of innovation.

-- 🔭 I’m currently working as Full-Stack Developer @Kubelajar.ID
+- 🔭 I’m currently working as Backend Engineer @DOT Indonesia
 - 🌱 I’m currently learning Mobile Development using Flutter & Kotlin
 - ⚡ Fun fact: Give me a coffee for my energy